Paco's Anatomy

 - Producer : Lionel Bourgeois

-The game is sadly not playable from home since the monster is required for the game to be working, however there are some gameplay videos a above on the page
+The game isn’t playable from home since Paco is required for it to work, but there are gameplay videos above on the page.

 Tech logo